TommyChangUMD/ENPM808X-final-project-boilerplate/README.md

   https://about.codecov.io/sign-up/

-### Then, follow the similar instruction in the cpp-boilerplate-v2 repo
+### Then, follow the similar instruction provided in the cpp-boilerplate-v2 repo

   https://github.com/TommyChangUMD/cpp-boilerplate-v2